Jzukas125/Obsidian-Notes/CyberSecruity/Security+/CompTIA Security+ Get Certified Get Ahead SY0-701 Study Guide Notes.md

 C. Tuesday’s incremental backup
 D. Wednesday’s incremental backup

-Because you are performing full and incremental backups, you will need
+Because you are performing full and incremental backups, you will need to restore all of these backups.